Thrissur: Demographics

 As of 2011 India census, Thrissur city had a population of 315,957.
 Males constitute 48.2% and females constitute 51.8% of the total population numbering 152,296 and 163,661 respectively.
 The density of population is 3,130/km^{2}.
 The sex ratio is 1,092/1,000 male.
 The total number of the households in the city is 66,827.
 The average family size in the city is 4.27 members.
 The city has a slum population equivalent to 0.30% of the total city population and 0.37% of the Kerala's slum population.
 The city has an average literacy rate of 95.96%: male literacy rate is 97.37% whereas female literacy rate is 94.72%.

 Hindus constitute the majority with 54.20% of the population.
-Christians constitute 40.04% of the population and Muslims constitute 5.50% of the population in Thrissur city.
+Christians constitute 40.04% of the population,Dominated By Syro Malabar Church and is home to the Archeparchy of Trichur.Muslims constitute 5.50% of the population in Thrissur city.
 In Thrissur district Hindu population is 58.42% and Muslim population is 17.07% and Christian population is 24.27%.

 By language, 97.76% of the population speaks Malayalam and 1.35% Tamil as their first language.

 Politics

 Thrissur has played a significant part in the political history of South India.
 Thrissur City administration is carried out by Municipal Corporation of Thrissur.
-MK.Varghese (LDF) is the Mayor of Thrissur Municipal Corporation.
-The city of Thrissur is represented in the Kerala State Assembly by two elected members, one from Thrissur Assembly Constituency and another from Ollur Assembly Constituency.
-As of 2021, P. Balachandran is the representative of Thrissur Assembly Constituency and K. Rajan from Ollur Assembly Constituency.
+Dr. Niji Justin (UDF) is the Mayor of Thrissur Municipal Corporation.
+The city of Thrissur is represented in the Kerala State Legislative Assembly by two elected members, one from Thrissur Assembly Constituency and another from Ollur Assembly Constituency.
+As of 2026, Rajan J. Pallan is the representative of Thrissur Assembly Constituency and K. Rajan from Ollur Assembly Constituency.

 Thrissur city is also a part of the Thrissur Lok Sabha constituency and elects a member to the Lok Sabha, the lower house of the Parliament of India, once every five years.
 The current MP is Suresh Gopi of the Bharatiya Janata Party.
 The Lok Sabha seat has primarily been held by the Indian National Congress (seven terms since 1951) and the Communist Party of India (ten terms since 1957).